JunhaoSong/cuseistut/source/abs_loc/index.rst

 .. math:: \mathbf{m=m+\Delta m}

-This process generally will not finished in one iteration, more iterations are needed to update the locations until misfit doesn’t decrease any more.
+This process generally will not finish in one iteration, more iterations are needed to update the locations until no apparent change of misfit.

 .. image:: Earthquake_location_workflow.jpg
    :width: 50%